Ageel bin Muhammad al-Badr: Biography

 Yemen became a republic following the overthrow of the monarchy in 1962.
 Since the death of his father in 1996, Ageel bin Muhammad has been the head of the royal Hamid ad-Din lineage.
-He uses the title Saif al-Islam ("Sword of Islam"), which was formerly carried by the Crown Princes of Yemen.
+He uses the title Saif al-Islam ("Sword of Islam"), which had been carried by the Crown Princes of Yemen.

-Ageel bin Muhammed has two sons: Muhammad Al-Hassan bin 'Ageel Hamidaddin and Ahmed bin ‘Ageel Al-Badr.
+Ageel bin Muhammed has two sons: Muhammad Al-Hassan bin 'Ageel Hamidaddin and Ahmed bin 'Ageel Al-Badr.